6 Badass Content Writing Examples That Are Actually Useful

 Anyway… what do we write next?
 What content writing example do you want next, bud?

-More importantly, what’s the point of a fucking website?
+More importantly, what’s the point of a website?

-I’m guessing it’s to make you fucking money, right?
-That money’s not coming out of fucking trees—it’s coming out of some dipshit’s pocket.
+I’m guessing it’s to make you money, right?
+That money’s not coming out of trees—it’s coming out of someone’s pocket.

-So your about page should be for that motherfucker, right?
+So your about page should be for that person, right?

 Not you.

-(Join my fucking email list for more awesome shit like this–I’ll email you every fucking day with tips, and if you stick with me, kid, you’ll become a pro in no time.)
+(Join my email list for more awesome shit like this–I’ll email you every day with tips, and if you stick with me, kid, you’ll become a pro in no time.)

-You already know who the fuck you are and why the fuck you do what you do.
+You already know who you are and why you do what you do.
 Guess what?
 The people you’re trying to sell to ONLY care about this if it has something to do with them.

 So there are two ways to approach this:

-- Write about yourself and get real fucking personal and vulnerable so that people who identify with you can feel connected to you (or at least feel like you guys are on the same page about the thing you sell).
+1. Write about yourself and get real personal and vulnerable so that people who identify with you can feel connected to you (or at least feel like you guys are on the same page about the thing you sell).

-Look, motherfuckers only come to your website because they’ve got a problem and they think you’ve got a solution, right?
+Look, people only come to your website because they’ve got a problem and they think you’ve got a solution, right?

-Even if that solution is, “The best fucking noodles in Dallas.”
+Even if that solution is, “The best noodles in Dallas.”

 Or even, “The mediocre-est noodles in Dallas.”

-- The cheapest fuckhead around (you don’t want to be this cocksucker)
+1. The cheapest person around (you don’t want to be this guy)

-- The fuckhead they feel connected to or identify with
+2. The person they feel connected to or identify with

-- The fuckhead with the best shit in town
+3. The person with the best shit in town

-- The fuckhead who provides excellent fucking customer service (even if they’re a little expensive or not the best quality)
+4. The person who provides excellent customer service (even if they’re a little expensive or not the best quality)

-An about page is your chance to show them which of these motherfuckers you are.
+An about page is your chance to show them which of these people you are.

-Look at how this hard motherfucker does his about page:
+Look at how this hard motherfucker does his about page—this is a beautiful content writing sample to put in your back pocket:

 Another great way to write an about page is to just make a long list of the shit you believe.
 If I did this for my own website, it’d go something like this:

-- I believe everyone can learn how to be an awesome fucking writer
+• I believe everyone can learn how to be an awesome writer

-- I believe that being strange is fucking badass
+• I believe that being strange is badass

-- I believe that, if you (and I mean literally you—the person reading this fucking page) write enough words, you can be as good as me (which is halfway decent), better than me, much better than me, or so fucking good you make me look like the man-child that I likely am
+• I believe that, if you (and I mean literally you—the person reading this page) write enough words, you can be as good a content writer as me (which is halfway decent), better than me, much better than me, or so good you make me look like the man-child that I likely am

 You get the idea.